 During the current year and in the previous year there were no transactions with the members of the Board of Directors and the Executive Director.

-21. Remuneration to key management staff and audit fee
+21. Remuneration to key management staff

-Short-term income of the management in 2023 amounting to BGN 108 thousand were accrued according to the concluded contracts.
-Accrued expenses for auditing in 2023 amounted to BGN 16 thousand under the concluded contract.
+Short-term income of the management in 2024 amounting to BGN 128 thousand were accrued according to the concluded contracts.